jianxiaoguo/pack-images-dev/buildpacks/go/README.md

 # Go Buildpack

 Compatible apps:
-- Go apps that use go-mod-vendor, configure .arch_version in the app root directory and specify the arch, eg:arm64, default:amd64.
+- Go apps that use go-mod-vendor.

 ### Usage